-tZERO is a subsidiary of online retailer Overstock through Overstock’s blockchain investment arm Medici Ventures, and is led by longtime blockchain proponent and Overstock CEO Patrick Byrne.
+tZERO first emerged as a subsidiary of online retailer Overstock, through Overstock’s blockchain investment arm Medici Ventures, and was initially led by longtime blockchain proponent and Overstock CEO Patrick Byrne.
 Medici owns 80% of tZERO.
 Overstock conducted the first SEC-registered offering of digital securities using blockchain technology, trading Overstock Series A Preferred Stock in 2016 through an earlier version of the tZERO platform.
-The TZROP token is a self-avowed security token representing equity in the tZERO platform, and uses the ERC-20 standard. tZERO closed a $134 million security token offering of TZROP in August 2018, raising only from accredited investors.
-The platform launched in January 2019, allowing accredited investors to trade TZROP; initial trade volumes were ~$200k/day, though Byrne expects volumes to increase with the introduction of additional tokens and in particular retail investor access in August 2019.
+The TZROP token is a self-avowed security token representing equity in the tZERO platform, and uses the ERC-20 standard. tZERO closed a security token offering of TZROP in August 2018, raising only from accredited investors, that was announced as $134 million.
+The platform launched in January 2019, allowing accredited investors to trade TZROP; initial trade volumes were ~$200k/day, with the expectation that volume would increase with the introduction of additional tokens and in particular retail investor access in August 2019.
 Over the long run, tZERO aims to be a unified capital marketplace for both tokenized versions of existing securities and novel security tokens, potentially making it a key piece of the emerging security token infrastructure stack.

 A second business line for tZERO, beyond the trading of security tokens, is directly related to a tZERO’s goal of improving existing securities markets’ functionality.
 In the tZERO team’s view, a significant and long-standing disfunction of Wall Street as it currently operates is the naked shorting of securities, an issue which is both systemic and also a personal one for Bryne and the Overstock team given Byrne & Overstock’s related experiences.
 In brief, naked short selling primarily occurs when a trader shorts a security without first borrowing it from a broker-dealer.
 It can also occur when a broker-dealer who is authorized to lend a security actually ‘lends’ the security to multiple clients (in exchange for a small fee), each of whom considers itself legally entitled to short the security in question.
 Either instance creates a possibility of market manipulation by insiders and/or market failure if the trader cannot deliver the requisite shares.
 The SEC took steps to ban ‘abusive naked short selling’ in 2008, but the practice is not technically illegal.